AmbujaAK/practice/DSS/assgn3/README.md

 > **Open two terminals.**

 > **First terminal**
-- gcc processe.c -o client
+- gcc process1.c -o client
 - ./client

 > **Second terminal**
-- gcc processe.c -o server
+- gcc process2.c -o server
 - ./server

 *Now if we take any input in client terminal, it will be printed on server terminal*